4 Beginning Your Research

 SOLUTION: Reword so that there is a clear argument.

-After a time of fervent dedication to behaviorist pedagogy by teachers and administrators, elementary school education has begun to emphasize constructivist approaches; however, there is little evidence to attest to the efficacy of this method.
+After fervent dedication to behaviorist pedagogy by teachers and administrators, elementary school education has begun to emphasize constructivist approaches; however, there is little evidence to attest to the efficacy of this method.

 Mark Twain’s success as a writer lies in his use of humor to critique American life.

-Trained therapy animals have been shown to have a calming effect for humans under stress; therefore, therapy dogs should be present in all colleges and universities during finals.
+Trained therapy animals have a calming effect on humans under stress; therefore, therapy dogs should be present in all colleges and universities during finals.

 America’s anti-pollution efforts should focus on privately owned cars because it would allow most citizens to contribute to national efforts and care about the outcome.

-PROBLEM: This question can be answered with a simple yes or no.
+PROBLEM: The question can be answered with a simple yes or no.

 Should evolution be taught in schools?

-This is a great pro/con topic on a controversial issue, but it is phrased as an opinion type question that can be answered with a simple “yes” or “no.”
+This is a great pro/con topic on a controversial issue, but phrased as an opinion-type question, answered with a simple “yes” or “no.”

 Will education in prisons affect recidivism rates?

-This is a great question, but as worded, it is a simple yes or no question.
+This is a great question; however, it is worded as a simple yes or no question.

-SOLUTION: Reword topic to elicit more than a simple “yes” or “no” answer.
+SOLUTION: Reword the topic to elicit more than a simple “yes” or “no” answer.

-You are no longer asking a yes or no question; rather, you are taking a side on this issue, and your research will provide reasons why it should be taught.
-You could also take the opposite point of view.
+You are no longer asking a yes or no question.
+Instead, you are taking a side on this issue, and your research will explain why evolution should (or should not) be taught in schools.

 How might education in correctional facilities play a role in reducing recidivism?